 4. THE RIGHT PLATFORMS

 Here, I am referring to the right social media network(s) for your business, and becoming well versed in how the social networks work.
-You should also know that just because a network is popular does not mean it will be right for you audience or you capabilities.
+You should also know that just because a network is popular does not mean it will be right for your audience or your capabilities.

 5. A CONTENT BANK AND SOCIAL MEDIA CONTENT SCHEDULE